micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/memo_prof/index.md

 * Memory consumption doesn’t vary with message size as long as the sum of the latter plus the overheads can be accommodated by the static buffer pre-allocated at compile-time.
 * Static and Dynamic memories vary with the entity number, while the stack remains constant.
-* A single publisher/subscriber app with default configuration parameters and with both transport protocols explored (UDP and serial) consumes ~ 400-500 B of total memory.
+* A single publisher/subscriber app with default configuration parameters and with UDP transport consumes ~ 400-500 B of total memory.
 * A single client/server app with default configuration parameters and with UDP transport consumes ~ 300 B of total memory, on the same order of magnitude of pub/sub applications.
 * In the case of a single subscription, the total static memory used changes by MTU &#215; XRCE_history for each unit of RMW history that is added to the application.